mikemackay/CloudWatch2Slack/README.md

 ## Updates / Feature Requests / Bugs
 Feel free to contact me, or utilise native GitHub features to extend the code, or fix something I have missed.

+To Do: Update the code to use the new Javascript SDK v3, which should lighten to AWS SDK load.